cpbirch/balls/README.md

 In the order in which they came to my head.

-	1. Controls for pulsating Red balls.
-(Red balls already pulsate, just no controls to toggle it.)
+	1. Controls for events and pulsating balls.
 	2. Custom ball colors.
 	3. Greater CI Server support (needs to be done, but not really interested atm).
 	4. Flame thrower/Ember effect/smoke/snow/rain (maybe, depends on performance)